Find out what’s involved when it comes to applying for a home loan.

 The process is composed of different stages which include application, verification, valuation, approval and settlement.
 Find out about each stage:

-Once you've compared several loans available on the market, it's time to begin your application.
+Once you've compared loans available in the market, it's time to begin your application.
 The application can be submitted online, over the phone or in a branch.

 During the application, you'll need to submit basic personal information, financial information about your income, assets and liabilities, and information about the property you want to purchase.